-- Navigate to History > Clear Recent History
+- Navigate to History from the menu bar > Clear Recent History.

 How to clear all browser cache easily

-- Run CleanMyMac and go to the Privacy module
+- Open CleanMyMac and go to the Privacy module.

-- See all your browsers listed, select any of them
+- See your browsers listed, select any of them.

 A final reason to clear cache on Mac

 Cache data works wonders for your Mac and system, but over time, it can pile up and slow down your Mac’s performance, taking up increasing amounts of space.

 Hopefully, our guide will be everything you need and more to free up gigabytes of valuable space and reclaim it by clearing the cache.

 Best of all, we’ve also revealed how an automatic cache cleaner like CleanMyMac X makes removing cache as easy as a child’s play.
 Download the free version of the app here.